mlti-toolbox/mlti/documentation/ForwardModel.md

   <br>

-  When set to `true`, approximates the thickness of the substrate as infinite in the z-direction.
-  Approximating the substrate thickness as infinite is more numerically stable.
+  When set to `true`, approximates the thickness of the substrate as infinite in the z-direction, which is more numerically stable than using a finite substrate thickness.

   **Value Options:** 1 (default) | 0